unraid/docs/docs/unraid-os/manual/vm-support.md

 - Optional) Remove the checkmark for automatically starting the VM after creation.
 - Click the **Create** button
-- Back on the VMs -\> Virtual Machines page you can click the unRAID icon and then choose "VNC Remote" to watch the VM boot.
+- Back on the VMs -\> Virtual Machines page you can click the Unraid icon and then choose "VNC Remote" to watch the VM boot.
 Note the IP address is displayed right before the login prompt.